 The Inaugural Cancer Precision Medicine Forum 2019 will take place on the 2nd and 3rd of December 2019 in Berlin, Germany.
 The forum brings together experts from across the globe to share the latest advances in precision oncology.
 With an intimate set-up of 300 participants, the forum provides an opportunity for engaging debates and collaboration with peers through a variety of interactive formats.

-Professor Lars Bullinger, Professor in Personalized Medicine at Charité and Lead of HARMONY Workpackage 2: Definitions of Outcomes, will present and participate in session three: Advancing Precision Medicine through Partnerships, collaboration & funding initiatives, taking place on day 1 of the Forum.
+Lars Bullinger, Professor of Personalized Medicine at Charité and Leader of HARMONY Workpackage 2: Definitions of Outcomes, will present and participate in session three of the meeting, titled 'Advancing precision medicine through partnerships, collaboration & funding initiatives'.
+This session will take place on Day 1 of the Forum.

 Receive the latest news.
 Click here to subscribe!